'The Only People Who've Been Hurt by This Are My Wife and Me': An Exclusive Interview With Joe Gow

 XBIZ: Do you recall, during your time as an administrator, instances of faculty engaging in sexual relations with students and colleagues, and how that was handled?

-Gow: There was a case a few years ago of an art professor who was accused of having a young woman student come into a small room, and he told her, “Now I’m going to teach you how to draw the nude body, and so you need to take your shirt off.”
+Gow: There was a case a few years ago of an art professor who was accused of having a young woman student come into a room, and he told her, “Now I’m going to teach you how to draw the nude body, and so you need to take your shirt off.”
 And she was very uncomfortable with that, and filed a report, and it took a while to investigate that.
 That one was very public.

 There was another case that didn’t get any publicity, where a student, 10 years after she graduated, felt that she needed to clear her conscience and tell us, maybe so that it didn’t happen again, that there was a professor who accused her of plagiarism on an assignment and had her come up to his office and perform oral sex on him to make it go away.
 And that guy resigned before we could do anything about it.
-We were investigating it.

 There are other cases where a faculty member wrote erotic emails to a young woman student, and he was confronted with that, and he then quickly retired.